How To Build A Clay Pot Candle Heater & Do They Really Work?

 Convection is when a gas or fluid is heated and circulates within a space.

-This is basically heat transfer via moving particles.
+This is heat transfer via moving particles.

 This is how most of the heat leaving the candle is transferred.